We would love to share some client stories with you to give you an idea of some of the real life situations that we have worked with clients on.

 When Helen died, we helped Gini and her brother with this change.
 Recently, Gini has decided to move from a family home where she had lived for forty years into a 55+ community.
 Today, we continue to play an important role as she goes through yet another life change.

 Gini is a terrific client because she views us as a partner in helping her make good financial decisions.
 She is collaborative and consults with us extensively during these important inflection points in her life.
-It’s gratifying and a bit humbling to have been included in this journey and it’s exciting to know that we’ll be walking the path with her when she encounters her next transition.
+It is gratifying and a bit humbling to have been included in this journey, and it is exciting to know that we’ll be walking the path with her when she encounters her next transition.

 Beth and Steve both held management positions in their respective companies.

 When Steve had an opportunity to take an assignment in Australia, Beth retired (at age 60) and joined him in Perth.
-We helped “mind the shop” for them while they were overseas and ensured that not only their investments but also every facet of their financial plan remained on track.
-Steve enjoyed his work in Australia but increasingly looked to the day when he felt comfortable enough to manage his work on his own schedule and spend more time with Beth.
+We helped “mind the shop” for them while they were overseas and ensured that not only their investments, but also every facet of their financial plan ,remained on track.
+Steve enjoyed his work in Australia, but increasingly looked towards the day when he felt comfortable enough to manage his work on his own schedule and spend more time with Beth.
 This meant moving toward a retirement where he had control.

 When the couple returned to the US, we worked with them to define this new life and some of the financial considerations that would create the life they wanted.
 In addition, we helped them navigate the complex process of consolidating many, varied employer-sponsored retirement plans and executive compensation packages.
 To provide them with even more comfort, our planning discussions showed Steve and Beth that they had plenty of resources to retire, travel, play golf, and spend more time with their young granddaughter.
 Steve and Beth looked at us as their partner in helping them use their financial resources to create the life that they wanted for the future.

 While we have many individual clients, we also work with many families and generations.